dotnet/TorchSharp/DEVGUIDE.md

 ## Doing releases of the TorchSharp package

-The TorchSharp package is pushed to nuget.org maually via Azure DevOps CI release pipeline, see below.
+The TorchSharp package is pushed to nuget.org via Azure DevOps CI release pipeline.
+Assuming you're not building or updating the LibTorch packages
+(`BuildLibTorchPackages` is `false` in [azure-pipelines.yml](azure-pipelines.yml)) this is pretty simple once you have the permissions:

+1. Integrate code to master and wait for CI to process
+2. Go to [releases](https://donsyme.visualstudio.com/TorchSharp/_release) and choose "Create Release" (top right)
+3. Under "Artifacts-->Version" choose the pipeline build corresponding to the thing you want to release.
+It should be a successful build on master
+4. Press "Create"

+The package version is currently taken from the CI build version.

 # The libtorch packages